 The half-life listed for each (in various available charts ) is time required to breakdown under ideal conditions.
 Persistence of herbicides and pesticides will vary according to different factors including light, temperature, soil moisture, type, ph, etc.

 Some sources indicate that 2,4-D has a half-life of 7 to 14 days.
-I figure since there are warnings to the farmers on the instructions that hay or forage should not be cut until at least 30 days after application — in my opinion 30 days (or even a bit more to be on the safe side) would be a more accurate half-life.
+I’m no scientist but I figure since there are warnings to the farmers on the instructions that hay or forage should not be cut until at least 30 days after application — 30 days (or even a bit more to be on the safe side) would be a more accurate half-life.

 The half-life I found listed for Harmony was 12 days.